 - Data Availability and Accuracy: In-season planning heavily relies on accurate and timely data.
 However, data availability and quality can be a challenge.
 Retailers may face issues with data collection, integration, and accuracy, which can affect the effectiveness of in-season planning efforts.
 Incomplete or unreliable data can lead to suboptimal decision-making and potentially negative outcomes.

-- Time and Resource Constraints: In-season planning requires dedicated time, resources, and expertise to monitor and analyze data, make informed decisions, and implement necessary adjustments.
+- Time and Resource Constraints: In-season planning requires dedicated time, resources, and expertise to monitor and analyse data, make informed decisions, and implement necessary adjustments.
 Retailers with limited resources or competing priorities may find it challenging to allocate sufficient time and resources for effective in-season planning.
-This can hinder the ability to fully leverage the benefits of timely adjustments and optimizations.
+This can hinder the ability to fully leverage the benefits of timely adjustments and optimisations.

-- Organizational Alignment and Coordination: In-season planning involves collaboration and coordination across different teams and functions within a retail organization.
+- Organisational Alignment and Coordination: In-season planning involves collaboration and coordination across different teams and functions within a retail organisation.
 Lack of alignment or coordination can hinder the effectiveness of in-season planning efforts.
-Challenges may arise in terms of communication, decision-making processes, and achieving a unified approach to implementing adjustments and optimizations.
+Challenges may arise in terms of communication, decision-making processes, and achieving a unified approach to implementing adjustments and optimisations.

 Below you will find answers to common questions

 How can I effectively manage inventory during the selling season to avoid stockouts or excess inventory?